Katyn Commission: Russian admission of the Soviet crime

 The Soviet documents pertaining to the massacre started being declassified only in 1990.
-They proved conclusively that 21,857 Polish internees and prisoners of war were executed by the Soviet Union after 3 April 1940 including 14,552 prisoners from three largest Soviet POW camps at this time.
-Of the total number of victims, 4,421 officers were executed by shooting at the Kozelsk Optina Monastery, 3,820 at the Starobelsk POW camp, and 6,311 at the Ostashkov facility, in addition to 7,305 Poles who were secretly executed in Byelorussian SSR and Ukrainian SSR prisons.
-Among the victims were 14 Polish generals including Leon Billewicz, Bronisław Bohaterewicz, Xawery Czernicki (admiral), Stanisław Haller, Aleksander Kowalewski, Henryk Minkiewicz, Kazimierz Orlik-Łukoski, Konstanty Plisowski, Rudolf Prich (murdered in Lviv), Franciszek Sikorski, Leonard Skierski, Piotr Skuratowicz, Mieczysław Smorawiński and Alojzy Wir-Konas (promoted posthumously).
+They proved conclusively that 21,857 Polish internees and prisoners of war were executed by the Soviet Union after 3 April 1940, including 14,552 prisoners from the three largest Soviet POW camps at this time.
+Of the total number of victims, 4,421 officers were executed by shooting at the camp in the former Optina Monastery near Kozelsk; 3,820 at the camp in a former convent in Starobelsk; and 6,311 at the former monastery on Stolobny Island near Ostashkov; in addition 7,305 Poles were secretly executed in Byelorussian SSR and Ukrainian SSR prisons.
+Among the victims were 14 Polish general officers – Leon Billewicz, Bronisław Bohaterewicz, Xawery Czernicki (admiral), Stanisław Haller, Aleksander Kowalewski, Henryk Minkiewicz, Kazimierz Orlik-Łukoski, Konstanty Plisowski, Rudolf Prich (murdered in Lviv), Franciszek Sikorski, Leonard Skierski, Piotr Skuratowicz, Mieczysław Smorawiński and Alojzy Wir-Konas (promoted posthumously).

 In November 2010, the Russian State Duma admitted in an official declaration that Joseph Stalin and Soviet officials ordered the Soviet NKVD secret police under Lavrentiy Beria to commit the massacres.